mattcroat/joy-of-code/posts/sveltekit-environment-variables/sveltekit-environment-variables.md

 # Using Environment Variables With SvelteKit

-{% embed src="https://www.youtube.com/embed/h2VzXTfbUpQ" title="Using Environment Variables With SvelteKit" %}
+{% youtube id="h2VzXTfbUpQ" title="Using Environment Variables With SvelteKit" %}

 ## Table of Contents